sredevopsorg/ghost-on-kubernetes/CONTRIBUTING.md

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

-> And if you like the project, but just don't have time to contribute, that's fine.
-There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
+> And if you like the project, but just don't have time
 > - Star the project
 > - Tweet about it
 > - Refer this project in your project's readme